 0.5 Weaker tower removes houses first (block size tie-breaker)

-0.4 No balanced towers, victory conditions at start of turn, tower and opponent houses victory conditions, neutral color may be taken over
+0.4 No balanced towers, victory conditions at start of turn, tower and prisoners victory conditions, neutral color may be taken over

-0.3 Two actions per turn (one with opponent color), limited tower placement, limited street fighting
+0.3 Two actions per turn (with different colors), limited tower placement, limited street fighting

 0.2 First stable version